 B{COH} is a measure of the frequency difference (bandwidth) by which 2 sinusoidal signals must differ on average in level.
-The coherence bandwidth, dependent on the cross correlation of the 2 frequency components, can be defined as urban - 3000 ns B{COH} = 67 kHz (high delay spreads in the order of 50μs can be suburban - 500 ns indoor - 100 ns open areas - 20 ns B{COH} = 400 kHz observed in mountainous regions)
+The coherence bandwidth, dependent on the cross correlation of the 2 frequency components, can be defined as

-$B{COH} = 1 / (5T_d)$. for a cross-correlation of 0.5 $B{COH} = 1 / (50T_d)$ for a cross-correlation of 0.9
+''' B{COH} = 1 / (5T_d).[A16] for a cross-correlation of 0.5

+B{COH} = 1 / (50T_d) for a cross-correlation of 0.9 '''

 B{COH} is dependent on the nature of the environment of the receiving site (e.g. buildings and their reflection properties).
 The value is location-dependent and can therefore vary for mobile reception.
-Typical values of delay spread (measured at 900 MHz, roughly transferable to 100 MHz) and their equivalent coherent bandwidths (50%) are
+Typical values [A17]of delay spread (measured at 900 MHz, roughly transferable to 100 MHz) and their equivalent coherent bandwidths (50%) are